Tips for a slushy or lispy "s" sound

 Growing up I had a slushy “s” sound…

-I have vivid memories of children at school making fun of the way that I spoke.
-It had a huge impact on my confidence, especially speaking in public.
-My parents were told that I would not qualify for Speech Therapy and that it probably wouldn’t help.
-Luckily for me, my parents found a fabulous private Speech Therapist who helped me to work on my “s” sound well as my speaking confidence.
+I have memories of children at primary school making fun of the way that I spoke.
+It had a impact on my confidence, especially speaking in public.
+My parents were told that I wouldn’t qualify for Speech Therapy, that it probably wouldn’t help and that I’d likely just grow out of it.
+Luckily for me, my parents found a brilliant Speech Therapist who helped me to work on my “s” sound well as my speaking confidence.

 Right now…

 I probably have several children on my private Speech Therapy caseload with what you could describe as a slushy “s” sound.
-Often parents have been told that their child either would not qualify for Speech Therapy and/or that Speech Therapy would not be able to help with this error.
+Some of my parents will have been told that their child would not qualify for Speech Therapy, and/or that Speech Therapy would not be able to help with this error.
 While it may be true that your local Speech and Language Therapy team may not provide direct intervention for this error alone…SPEECH THERAPY CAN HELP!

 Why is it important to work on the “s” sound?